-Mesa Verde has a number of safety and project related closures in place.
+Mesa Verde has several safety and project related closures in place.
 Learn more about what's currently closed, and why, below.

-Visitors with tour reservations are encouraged to read the ticket information carefully and know the expected drive times between the entrance to the park and their tour destination.
-All tours begin at least a one-hour drive from the entrance.
-Long House tours require an additional 20-minute walk from the parking lot to the trailhead.
+Visitors with tour reservations are encouraged to read the ticket information carefully and know the expected drive times between the park entrance and their tour destination.
+All tours begin at least a one hour drive from the entrance.
 Visitors are always encouraged to arrive at least 15 minutes prior to tour times for a safety and logistics briefing.

 Spruce Tree House

 Spruce Tree House has been closed to visitors since 2015, due to a danger of rock fall.
 Visitors can view Spruce Tree House from overlooks behind the Chapin Mesa Museum in the Park Headquarters area.
 The National Park Service is working on a project to stabilize the arch so that the site may be reopened.
 Follow the links to read more about the closure of Spruce Tree House

 or to submit a public comment on the .